Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 11***:

-Delete all of the files in this challenge directory including all subdirectories and their contents
+<kbd>Delete all of the files in this challenge directory including all subdirectories and their contents</kbd>

 <details>
   <summary> <b>View Solution </b></summary>